tylerjromeo/nolandel-notes/session17/mayors-house.md

     * Arlene is there to kill the mayor (with or without the party)
     * Mayor reveals that he's been spending money to attract attention and that someone has been impersonating him
     * "He said I'd be killed if I gave it away, so I attracted attention the only way I know how!
 Through scandal!
 I spent money like crazy hoping that someone would come investigate"

+# update

+rework this to have arlene fighting on the players side.
+More assassin demons with lower hp.

+after the fight servents are leaving/looting.
+Investigation check if they want to find either the stuff above or just straight gold/jewelry (roll * 200) gold